Installation instructions¶

 The OpenPTV contains of:

-- Python/Cython bindings, shipped together with the liboptv
+Python/Cython bindings, shipped together with the liboptv, inside py_bind directory

 The Python bindings allow the easy access to the C library.
 There are two Python GUI packages that are built around the Python bindings to allow the end-user to use it in a more intuitive way:

-- Python 3 with PyQt4 GUIs and command line scripts from Yosef Meller called The Particle Bureau of Investigation or pbi
+Python 3 with PyQt GUIs and command line scripts from Yosef Meller called The Particle Bureau of Investigation or pbi

 The overview¶